v43d3rm4k4r/SpaceShooter/README.md

 ### Current problems/bugs/imperfections:
 - no sounds at Linux;
 - could be some compile problems in Qt Creator on Linux, related to pthread library.
 In this case need to compile with terminal using -lpthread key;
 - sounds on Windows disabled by default because of low FPS caused by PlaySound() WinAPI function.
-To enable sounds on Windows start program with -s key;
+To enable sounds on Windows start program with -s key.